-- and appropriateness of the sample preparation technique. - Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples. - Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling. - Whether sample sizes are appropriate to the grain size of the material being sampled - Additional sub-sampling was periormed through the preparation and processing of samples according to the lab internal protocols. - Duplicate AC samples were collected from the green bags using an aluminium scoop or PVC spear at a 1 in 25 sample frequency. - Sample sizes were appropriate for the material being sampled. - Assessment of duplicate results indicated this sub-sample method provided good repeatability for rare earth elements. - RC drill samples were sub-sampled using a cyclone rig mounted splitter with recoveries monitored using a field spring scale - Manual re-splitting of RC samples through a riffle splitter was undertaken where sample sizes exceeded 4 kg. - RC field duplicate samples were taken nominally every 1 in 25 samples.
-These samples showed good repeatability for REE.
+- The use of an aluminum scoop or PVC spear to collect the required 2-4 kg of subsample from each AC sample length controlled the sample volume submitted to the laboratory. - Additional sub-sampling was performed through the preparation and processing of samples according to the lab internal protocols. - Duplicate AC samples were collected from the green bags using an aluminium scoop or PVC spear at a 1 in 25 sample frequency. - Sample sizes were appropriate for the material being sampled. - Assessment of duplicate results indicated this sub-sample method provided good repeatability for rare earth elements. - RC drill samples were sub-sampled using a cyclone rig mounted splitter with recoveries monitored using a field spring scale. - Manual re-splitting of RC samples through a riffle splitter was undertaken where sample sizes exceeded 4 kg. - RC field duplicate samples were taken nominally every 1 in 25 samples.
+These samples showed good repeatability for RFF.